IntelliJEclipse/study/database/postgreSQL/returning.md

   INSERT INTO users (email, nickname)
   VALUES ('abc@test.com', 'hihi')
   ON CONFLICT (email)
   DO UPDATE SET nickname = EXCLUDED.nickname
-  RETURNING
+  WHERE nickname IS DISTINCT FROM EXCLUDED.nickname RETURNING
     CASE
       WHEN users.email = EXCLUDED.email THEN 'update'